-This is the collection of all the final projects for Gov 50/1005.
-Links are provided to student Github accounts and to the project Shiny Apps.
-Note that some data/apps are not publicly available (as indicated with a "*’’) because of limitations placed on the project by the organization which supplied the data.
+This is the collection of all the final projects for my introductory statistics college classes.
+Student names are linked to their Github accounts.
+Project titles are linked to the associated website.
+Note that some data/sites are not publicly available (as indicated with a “*’’) because of limitations placed on the project by the organization which supplied the data.
 Projects must be solo, except for a 2 or 3 exceptions each semester.

 James Fitz-Henley: Distributing Opportunities: Economic and Demographic Predictors of Opportunity Zone Designation.
 How do a census tract’s economic and demographic conditions predict its designation as an Opportunity Zone in the American southeast?